replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

 During air gap installations, you configure a private registry where KOTS pushes images.
 You can change the private registry settings at any time in the admin console.

-To change private registry settings for an air gap cluster:
+To change private registry settings in an air gap cluster:

 1. On the Registry Settings tab in the admin console, select the **Disable Pushing Images to Private Registry** checkbox, and click **Save changes**.